UPPMAX/linux-command-line-201/docs/sessions/symlinks.md

 !!! note "Keypoints"

     - Symbolic links are pointers to another file or directory
+    - there are both soft/symbolic links and hard links
     - they are useful both for ease and to avoid renaming/copying files
     - you can remove symbolic links with ``rm`` or ``unlink``